donghyunjeong21/DeepLearningCellClassif/README.md

 Select the relevant parameters:

 Choose the channel to be used as input to the model.
 This will be the channel the model looks at to predict cell characteristics.
+(NOTE: all channels are 0-indexed. this means first channel is referred to as 0)

 Choose the ground truth channel.
 This is most likely a fluorescent image channel whose intensity corresponds to the characteristic of the cell you're trying to predict.